bkw777/rgb2vga/README.md

 <!-- [Gerbers](../../releases/latest) -->

 # TODO
-* Write directions for flashing the DE0-Nano.
+* Write directions for flashing the DE0-Nano
 * Design a 3D-printable enclosure
 * Test the lowprofile branch (aka v004)
+* Move the artifact switch from the dip switch to a larger toggle or rocker or push-on-push-off etc

 # Changelog
 * 20201104 [v003](../../tree/v003)